teeekay/cs344/README.md

 cs344 [Introduction to Parallel Programming] (https://www.udacity.com/course/intro-to-parallel-programming--cs344)
 ============================================

-Thanks to https://github.com/wykvictor who had a set of instructions and has solutions set up for the problem sets.
-I have not tried them out yet

 ## Instructions for setting up an X64 Windows 10 system to build CUDA code on Visual Studio 2015
 ---------------------------------------------------------------------------------
 1. Install Visual Studio: